 Changing your Instagram username from a browser is just as easy.
-In fact, the steps are exactly the same, but some of the buttons are in different places on the screen.
-Here’s what you need to do:
+In fact, the steps are very similar.
+Here’s what you need to do.

 Navigate to Instagram.com and log into your account.
-Next, click your avatar in the top right of the screen.
-Click the Edit Profile button next to your Instagram username at the top, and enter your new username in the Username field.
-Click Submit at the bottom of the screen and you’re good to go!
+Next, click your avatar in the top-right corner of the screen.
+Click the Settings button.
+You should see the Edit Profile section.
+Enter your new username in the Username field.
+Click Submit at the bottom of the screen, and you’re good to go!

-Note that unlike changing your Instagram username in the app, you will not get a warning that a desired username is already in use.
-Instead, a small pop up will inform you that the username isn’t available when you click the submit button.
+Note that unlike changing your Instagram username in the app, you will not get a warning that the desired username is already in use.
+Instead, a small pop-up will inform you that the username isn’t available when you click the submit button.

 Once again, we’ve listed the step-by-step instructions below for your convenience.